teratron/magic-vibe/.magic-vibe/rules/hooks.md

 1. **Identify Trigger Event:** Recognize that an action you just performed is a trigger event (e.g., "I have just changed the status of task `42.1` to `completed`" or "I am about to run `git push`").
 2. **Discover Hooks:**
-    - Check if the `.magic-vibe/ai/hooks/` directory exists.
+    - Check if the `.magic-vibe/rules/hooks/` or `.magic-vibe/ai/hooks/` directory exists.
 If not, there are no hooks to run.
     - If it exists, list all files ending in `.hook.md` within it.
 3. **Filter and Sort Hooks:**
     - For each `.hook.md` file found: